Updated July 2021

-Here’s a listing of over two-dozen pannier sets from 20 manufacturers in 10 countries with claimed volumes of 25 litres or more (50 litres total).
+A listing of over two-dozen pannier sets from over twenty manufacturers in at least ten countries with claimed volumes of 25 litres or more (50 litres total).
 I believe this is the minimum practical volume for overland travels while keeping the mass low.
 You don’t want to end up like this.

 The accuracy of claimed weights and especially volumes varies (some massively).
 Actual capacities are around 25% greater than calculating length x width x height (explained here).
 Some of the claims about fabrics also don’t stand up to scrutiny (there’s more in AMH8) and as ever, the definition of ‘waterproof’ remains appropriately fluid.

 All of these bags are roll tops – an easily made and bomb-proof system.
 Some have lockable rack mounts, some have lockable openings, some have slash-proof fabric, but any of them can be secured to the bike with a wrap-around cable lock or wire net.

 Don’t get too hung up on the weights and bear in mind that some include hefty backing plates.
 On a long trip I’d sooner take a heavy, durable system than something skimpy because, even if you don’t crash, the bag is getting a hammering under its own loaded weight day in, day out, and a tough, durable bag will crash hard a lot better than a skimpy one (or an alloy box).

 Bags on the list I’ve used include: Magadans; Andy Strapz; Monsoon; OS-32.
 I’ve also inspected close up: Lone Riders, Siskiyou; Sakwy 30; Dry Bags; Mosko Moto Backcountry; Gascoyne; Wolfman.